If you plan on building a website or if you do it for a living already, pay attention. These are the 5 golden rules of web design you must follow.

 Every website needs a purpose and no, to tell people about my business isn’t a good purpose.
 The purpose of web design always comes down to the purpose of the website that can be boiled down to one particular thing.

-The more specific the purpose is, the better off the project will go.
-Not should there be one overall purpose that’s very focused, every page should have a purpose that plays into that larger purpose.
+The more specific the purpose is, the better off your project will go.
+There should be one overall purpose that’s very focused and then every page should have a purpose that plays into that larger purpose.

 Every piece of content, every design element, every everything should have a purpose behind it and play into the overall purpose.